ajsmith/docker-graphite/README.md

 The MariaDB image exposes port 3306

-The Graphite Carbon image exposes port 2003.
+The Graphite Carbon image exposes ports 2003, 2004, and 7002.

 The Graphite Web image exposes port 80.